L-Blondy/up-fetch/README.md

 # up-fetch

-Tiny & Composable fetch config tool with sensible default.
+Tiny & Composable fetch config tool with sensible defaults.

 ## ➡️ Highlights

 -  🚀 **Lightweight** - 1kB gzipped, no dependency
--  🤩 **Simple** - same syntax as the [fetch API][MDN] with additional options and defaults
+-  🤩 **Familiar** - same API as [fetch][MDN] with additional options and defaults
 -  🎯 **Intuitive** - define the `params` and `body` as plain objects, the `Response` is parsed out of the box
 -  🔥 **Composable** - bring your own `serialization` and `parsing` strategies for more complex cases
 -  💫 **Reusable** - create instances with custom defaults